 Employers should consider the direction of the business and the impact of the virus on its financial stability.
 The impact on the resources available may in turn affect the viability of the current vision, strategy and goals of the business.

 Significant organisational readjustments may be required if products or services have changed, or if protection of the core business becomes the main priority.
 In all circumstances, employers should have a policy statement of intent, with clear targets and milestones.
+It's important to reflect that COVID-19 is just one more risk in an organisation's portfolio.
+It should be managed in the same way as any other OSH risk, through the same management systems and governance processes.
+It doesn't necessarily need to be dealt with separately.

 Leadership and management commitment should be visible to employees, whose expectations and degree of engagement will be affected accordingly.
+This is law in the UK.
+Employees must be informed of risk to their health and safety and how it will be mitigated.
+More than this, they should be consulted with when setting the risk controls.

 If facilities and sites have changed in number or complexity, you will need to think about how to manage this.
 Resources may have been affected and organisational design may have changed, which will both bring specific challenges.

 A leader or manager may feel under pressure to ‘perform’ in these uncertain, complex and ambiguous circumstances, but standards of leadership and management practice should not be eroded.
 This is the time to demonstrate integrity and fairness, building employee confidence and trust in the leadership team.
 Good leadership structure and practices will help to maintain trust and integrity.
+New management skills may need to be trained, as part of the workforce may now be remote workers.

 Consider how you can harness the knowledge and competencies of the OSH team, whose particular skillsets will be an important asset.
 While they will have all the requisite technical skills, they should also help communicate to the workforce the health and safety steps the organisation is taking.